mgbvox/mgbvox.github.io/rust/README.md

 # Rust Projects

 ### [Gravity Game](https://github.com/mgbvox/gravity_game_II)
-Wherein particles are attracted to the cursor... and you have control over the VERY LAWS OF PHYSICS THEMSELVES!!!
+Wherein particles are attracted to the cursor... and you have power over the VERY LAWS OF PHYSICS THEMSELVES!!!

 **[Play it Live](https://d34qhkfl761lxv.cloudfront.net)**